-The Writing Chai Studio offers writers of all genres and all levels the opportunity to find the stories within them and bring them onto the page.
+Launching in June 2020, the Writing Chai Studio offers writers of all genres and all levels the opportunity to find the stories within them and bring them onto the page.
 Find the voice that makes you unique.
-In the past cycle, we’ve uncovered nearly forgotten memories, deepened our writing with new insights, and forged new understandings of connections to photographs.

 Using the Amherst Writers & Artists (AWA) method, using time-based prompts as inspiration.
 All material is considered fiction and all work receives responses about what resonates or sticks.
 There is no critique.
 Certified AWA-facilitator Barbara Krasner will provide the prompts.

 This is an ideal workshop for anyone with a work in progress or just a desire to get words down on the page.
 Perhaps you’re stick in your writing.
 Maybe you want to explore your setting or characters.
 Or you want to breathe new life into an existing manuscript.
 This workshop will give you the gentle nudge to move forward in ways that might surprise you.
-This is a five-week workshop for two hours each on Sundays from 4:00-6:00 pm EDT.
-Fee: $225, starts July 26, 2020 (no class August 9).
+This is a five-week workshop for two hours each on Sunday mornings at 11 am EDT.
+Fee: $225, starts June 14, 2020.

 About the Amherst Writers & Artists Method

 Pat Schneider founded the method through her book, Writing Alone and with Others (Oxford University Press, 2003).
 Nothing could be more appropriate to the COVID times we’re living through right now.
 The AWA method adheres to Five Essential Affirmations: